SheepTester-forks/curricular-analytics-exploration/README.md

 4. Enjoy the output. `Makefile` has the files that are produced listed under `# Reports`.

-5. These need to be done every year once a data dump of the new year's plans and prereqs is available:
+5. Every year, once a data dump of the new year's plans and prereqs is available, you'll need to update all the reports.
+See [§ How to use a data refresh](#how-to-use-a-data-refresh) for instructions on how to do this.

-   - To update the views on the [EI website](https://educationalinnovation.ucsd.edu/ca-views/), navigate to the [`/_files/` folder for the Educational-Innovation site on Cascade CMS](https://cms.ucsd.edu/entity/open.act?id=bbd5a01eac1a010c51a0f38fa018ce21&type=folder).
-Copy and paste the contents of [cms-replace-file.js](./cms-replace-file.js) into the DevTools console; this adds a file upload button to each file.
-Then replace the individual HTML files as needed from [reports/output/](./reports/output/).

-     The JS file is because with Cascade CMS only lets you use their HTML text editor to edit the file,

-   - To upload the views on Tableau, if I recall correctly I believe it's quite a pain. **TODO**

-   - To share automatically flagged issues in the degree plans, open [files/flagged_issues.html](./files/flagged_issues.html) in the browser, then copy and paste it into a Google Doc.
-Remove false positives as needed.

 ### What's in other repos